BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 **What does the software do?**
 - We will have various types of **structural entities** (i.e. components in the above discussion) which need to be inspected against various **failure modes**.
-- The **structural entities** are inter-related to each other structurally, behaviorally, and in terms of the roles.
+- The **structural entities** are inter-related to each other structurally, behaviorally and in terms of the roles.
-- We need definitions for **auxiliary items** for geometry, material, and loading in order to define the **structural entities**.
+- We need definitions for **auxiliary items** for geometry, material and loading in order to define the **structural entities**.
 An **auxiliary item** itself is not a subject of **structural analysis** but it may have some data and behavior.
 - An inspection depends on the **structural entity** it involves and the loading on it.
 In other words, the inspection on a structural entity may vary depending on the loading.